print logo

 What is MaRTy?

 MaRTy is a mobile biometeorological instrument platform that was designed to measure pedestrian thermal comfort.
 It is a weather device that measures the many factors that contribute to how hot it feels, especially during extreme heat events.
 Though we typically use air temperature to measure heat, there is another metric that plays an even bigger role in how hot it feels: mean radiant temperature (MRT).
-MRT is a metric that tells us the total heat load a person would experience in a given location based on the incoming radiation, and it is what MaRTy is named after.
+MRT is a metric that tells us the total heat load a person would experience in a given location based on the incoming radiation, and it is what gives MaRTy its name.
 To measure MRT, MaRTy has three net radiometers that measure radiation from six directions.
-MaRTy also measures air temperature, humidity, wind speed and direction, plus it records the GPS coordinates.
+MaRTy also measures air temperature, relative humidity, wind speed and direction, and it records the GPS coordinates.
 The ability to measure MRT in real time at various outdoor locations without computer modeling is what makes MaRTy an incredibly useful tool.

 Meet-MaRTy-V5.pngIllustration by Fiona McLaughlin